 Parenting plans may be established by agreement of the parents or by a judge.
 Plans established by the parents are subject to court approval to ensure that the plan is in the best interests of the children.
 Once a plan is approved by the court and incorporated in the final divorce judgment or paternity judgment, both parties must comply with the plan.

 One of the most important parts of a parenting plan is the portion setting out the terms of the parties’ time-sharing arrangement.
 The plan should clearly state where the children are going to live, how many overnights the children spend with each parent and holiday visitation.

 What if my ex refuses to comply with our parenting plan?

 A parent who fails to comply with the parenting plan may be subject to court fines or contempt.
 Parents may not withhold time-sharing (visitation) because of the failure to pay child support payments.
 Likewise, a parent may not stop paying child support because the other parent is withholding time-sharing (visitation).

-Contact a Miami child custody lawyer to schedule a meeting
+Contact a child custody lawyer in Miami to schedule a meeting

 The Law Offices of Lawrence S. Katz, P.A. understands the sensitive nature of child custody battles.
 We provide professional, compassionate representation from your first meeting with us until the end of your case.
 No matter what custody issues you face, we help you quickly reach the resolution that is best for your family.
 Contact us at 305-670-8656 or online to schedule a consultation.
 Se habla español.